ember-links/upgrading/readme.md

 #Upgrading Ember CLI

+This is a guide I’ve written to document my experience in the hope that it could be useful to others going through the same process.
+It’s quite possible some of the recommendations I’ve made are not best practice (though they have worked for me) so I’d love to get any feedback and suggestions if you have them.

 ##First, a little background

 Upgrading from Ember 1.13 to 2.x was something which for a time I was nervous about attempting.
 At that point in time my project had very limited (if any) tests and I was seeing a lot of deprecations logged both via the console and when I used Ember Inspector.